-We find that a solution exists if only the first "Newtonian" radiation reaction term (PN2.5) is used.
+We find that a solution exits if only the first "Newtonian" radiation reaction term (PN2.5) is used.
 Adding the next level correction (at 3.5PN) leads to a loss of solution, and it is not helped by adding the 4.5PN level.
-Therefore it is necessary to incorporate the effects of 4PN tail contributions.
-Unfortunately, there exists no closed form expression for such tail contributions to the orbital dynamics of an eccentric binary.
-This is why we invoke an ambiguity parameter radfac as a coefficient of our additional "Newtonian" radiation reaction term and use it as a free parameter in the orbit solution.
-The fifth column in Table 1 describes the best model with the current data.
-Most important of the nine independent parameters of the model are the two masses M_1 and M_2 , the spin of the primary χ , and the precession rate of the major axis per period $\Delta\Phi$.
-Further, we also determine the eccentricity of the orbit e_0 , and its orientation at a given epoch Θ_0 .
+Therefore it is necessary to include the 4PN tail.
+Since there is no general way to do this for an eccentric orbit, we use an ambiguity parameter radfac as a coefficient of the "Newtonian" term and use it as a free parameter in the orbit solution.
+The adding of an extra parameter is possible since we now have the new tenth fixed point from the timing of the 2015 November flare.
+The fifth column in Table 1 describes the best model with the current data, and the last lines of the same table summarize some of the required parameter values.
+Most important of the nine independent parameters of the model are the two masses M_1 and M_2 , the spin of the primary χ , and the precession rate of the major axis per period $\Delta \Phi$.
+Also we determine the eccentricity of the orbit e_0 , and its orientation at a given epoch Θ_0 .
 The two parameters of the standard accretion disk in the calculation are the disk thickness h and the delay time between an impact and a flare t_d , both given in units of Lehto and Valtonen (1996).
-It is possible to translate them to the more familiar disk parameters α_q (viscosity) and \dot{m} (mass accretion rate).
-In addition, we determine the ambiguity parameter related to the 4PN term radfac.
+They translate to more familiar disk parameters α_q (viscosity) and \dot{m} (mass accretion rate).
+In addition, we determine the ambiguity parameter related to the 4.5PN term radfac.
 The other properties of interest are the present (redshifted) period of the orbit P{2017} and the rate of decrease of the period ΔP .
-From the ambiguity parameter radfac we also derive the correction to the "Newtonian" gravitational wave radiation reaction arising from higher order radiation terms $\Delta 2.5PN$.
-The mean values of these parameters and their standard deviations for 97 orbital solutions (found from 1000 trials) are listed in Table 2.
+From the ambiguity parameter radfac we also derive the correction to the "Newtonian" gravitational wave radiation reaction arising from higher order radiation terms $\Delta 2.5 PN$.
+The mean values of these parameters and their standard deviations for 100 hunred solutions are listed in Table 2.